 For instance, many employees in commercial establishments are employed on a rotating basis so that they are not hired continuously for more than six months.
 Otherwise, the jurisprudence would impose the interpretation of regular employment on the employee.
 The government as well as the private sector has been seeking alternative employment arrangements in order to avoid the regular employment issue.
-This accounts for the increasing use of casual employment arrangements.
+This accounts for a lot of casual employment arrangements.

-2.2.6.
 Regular vs. casual employees: unit cost of employment